Why is Elon Musk clashing with Keir Starmer over UK’s far-right riots?

 Does Musk support other far-right groups?

-Musk has similarly tweeted in support of right-wing narratives in the United States, for example, against immigration.
+Musk has similarly tweeted in support of right-wing narratives in the United States on issues like immigration.

 Following Republican Candidate Donald Trump’s attempted assassination in July, Musk publicly endorsed Trump, who is staunchly anti-immigration, and champions policies such as anti-abortion rights.